offbeatwp/polylang/README.md

 # polylang
-The polylang service from offbeatWP allows you to run polylang shortcuts in your twig template
+The polylang service allows you to run polylang shortcodes in your twig template.